pascalgn/automerge-action/README.md

   (rebase all commits of the branch onto the base branch) or [`squash`](https://help.github.com/en/articles/about-pull-request-merges#squash-and-merge-your-pull-request-commits) (squash all commits into a single commit).
 The default option is `merge`.
-- `ENABLE_FORK`: Specify whether automerge from external repository is enabled or not.
+- `MERGE_FORKS`: Specify whether automerge from external repository is enabled or not.
   By default, it is disabled to automerge a pull-request from forked repository.
   Set `true` to enable it.
 - `TOKEN`: In some cases it can be useful to run this action as a certain user